GDGCloudCalgary/devfest/data/faq.md

 ### Dates and location

-GDG DevFest Calgary will take place on the 3rd of November in [Riddle Library (Mount Royal University),]( https://goo.gl/Zwi76g) Calgary.
+DevFestYYC will take place on the November 22-23, 2019 at the [Calgary Central Library,](http://gdgyyc.link/cplmap) Calgary.

 ### Stay Informed

-To stay up to date on the latest information on sessions, speakers, and activities, be sure to visit the [DevFest website](https://devfest-yyc.firebaseapp.com/), and RSVP on [Meetup]( https://www.meetup.com/gdgcloudcalgary/).
+To stay up to date on the latest information on sessions, speakers, and activities, visit the [DevFest website](https://devfestyyc.com/), and RSVP on [Meetup]( https://www.meetup.com/gdgcloudcalgary/).
 In addition, we'll be emailing important information to all registered attendees, along with check-in instructions prior to the conference.

 ### Content Formats

-During two conference days attendees will be able to attend sessions and hands-on workshops, chat with experts and attendees at coffee breaks and after party, and more.
+During two conference days attendees will be able to attend sessions and hands-on workshops, chat with experts and attendees at coffee breaks and more special pop-up events throght the fesitval.

 ### Livestream & Recordings

 If you’re unable to attend DevFest in-person, you can still be part of the magic.
-All the lectures from the sessions will be available for free on GDG Cloud Calgary [youtube channel](https://www.youtube.com/channel/UCALXb4vyoj--zR_0q7oJUWg) few weeks after the conference.
+All the lectures from the sessions will be available for free on the GDGYYC [youtube channel](https://www.youtube.com/gdgs) few weeks after the conference.
 Workshops won’t be recorded.
-Also, there could be a livestream provided by participants which you can find via #dfua and #Devfest18 hashtags.
+Also, there could be a livestream provided by participants which you can find via #devfestyyc and #Devfest hashtags.

 ## Registration